 First, a Cannabis species (Cannabaceae) breakdown

-To filter through the CBD marketing, here’s a cannabis breakdown: Cannabis (often referred to as marijuana) and hemp are two varieties of the same plant species, cannabis sativa.
+To filter out the CBD marketing, here’s a cannabis breakdown: Cannabis (often referred to as marijuana) and hemp are two varieties of the same plant species, Cannabis sativa.

 Why this matters in the beauty world

-Hempseed oil and CBD oil are both trendy ingredients used topically in skincare products.
+CBD oil and hempseed oil are both trendy ingredients used in topical skincare products.

-Hempseed oil, in particular, is known to not clog pores, be anti-inflammatory, and provide superior moisturization to keep the skin looking and feeling supple.
-It can be used within a product or even just on the skin as a face oil.
+Hempseed oil, in particular, is known for not clogging pores, having anti-inflammatory properties, and providing superior moisturization to keep the skin looking and feeling supple.
+It can be added to a product or just used on its own as a face oil.

 It’s still too early to tell, and results can vary depending on the person.
-If there’s a beauty brand making such claims, you may want to do extra consumer research as brands aren’t obligated to tell you how much CBD is in a product.
+If there’s a beauty brand making major claims, you may want to do extra consumer research.
+Brands aren’t obligated to tell you how much CBD is in a product.

-It’s easy for a brand to add hempseed oil to a product, adorn it with marijuana leaves, and highlight the word cannabis to make consumers think they’re receiving a CBD product that contains no actual CBD at all.
+It’s easy for a brand to add hempseed oil to a product, adorn it with marijuana leaves, and highlight the word cannabis to make consumers think they’re purchasing a CBD product when it contains no actual CBD at all.
+And paying a premium!

-Hemp seed oil will be listed as cannabis sativa seed oil.
-CBD will be listed as cannabidiol, full-spectrum hemp, hemp oil, PCR (phytocannabinoid rich) or PCR hemp extracts.
+Hempseed oil will be listed as cannabis sativa seed oil.
+CBD will usually be listed as cannabidiol, full-spectrum hemp, hemp oil, PCR (phytocannabinoid-rich) or PCR hemp extracts.

-While it’s not required to see the milligrams listed on the bottle, it has become a common practice to do so.
-If it’s not, you should wonder what’s in that bottle you’re paying for.
+While companies aren’t required to list the milligrams of CBD or hemp on the bottle, it’s become a common practice to do so.
+If they’re not listed, you should wonder what’s in that bottle you’re paying for.